Yajnavalkya Ashram: An Ancient Giant Banyan Tree

-In this Ashram there is an very ancient giant Banyan (Bargad) tree spread in two acres of land.
-It is believed that this ancient wonderful tree has relation with the Vedic sage Yajnavalkya.
-According to the local peoples of the village, there are many interesting stories related to the tree.
+In this Ashram, there is a very ancient giant Banyan (Bargad) tree spread over two acres of land.
+It is believed that this ancient wonderful tree has a relation with the Vedic sage Yajnavalkya.
+According to the local people of the village, there are many interesting stories related to the tree.
 It has been included as Saving the Guardian of Mithila.
 There is a forest-like feel around the nearly 700-year-old Banyan trees with dozens of branches.
 According to legend, the sound of Vedic chants resounded in early times.
+There is a temple dedicated to the sage Yajnavalkya on the campus.
+Its name is mentioned on the temple as Shree Yogeshwar Yajnavalkya Mandir.
+The locality of the ashram is mentioned as Yajnavalkya Nagar on the temple.

 Yajnavalkya Mahotsava

 Every year on the birth anniversary of the Vedic sage Yajnavalkya, one day cultural program is organised in the campus of the Ashram locally known as Yajnavalkya Mahotsava.
 The birth anniversary of Yajnavalkya is also called as Yajnavalkya Jayanti.
 The prominent people of the Mithila region take part in the Mahotsava.
-They impart speeches in the memory of the sage Yajnavalkya.
+They deliver speeches in memory of the sage Yajnavalkya.
 The contributions of Yajnavalkya in Vedic tradition and philosophies are remembered and discussed in the cultural program of the Mahotsava.

+Pranapratishtha Samaroh (2015)

+In the year 2015, an idol of Yajnavalkya was installed at the temple in the campus of the ashram.
+The consecration ceremony for the statue of Yagyavalkya Muni was performed on 23 February 2015 amid Vedic chanting.
+On that day, a Kalash Shobha Yatra (procession) was taken out by 205 Kumari Kanyas (unmarried girls).
+The Pranapratishtha (consecration) ritual was conducted by Pandit Tirtharaj, a resident of Karnataka state in India.
+The ritual was conducted in the presence of the Peethadhishwar Mahavir Sharan Das Ji from the Gautam Ashram.
+He also addressed the devotees gathered on the occasion of the pranapratishtha and delivered a speech on the life of the sage Yajnavalkya.